LPCIC/elpi/README.md

 You can also clone this repository and type `make`.
 The build requirements are listed at the end of the [Makefile](Makefile)

+#### Syntax highlight in Visual studio code

+The [extension for vscode](https://github.com/LPCIC/elpi-lang) is available in the market place, just look for Elpi.

 #### Syntax highlight in vim

 We recommend to add the following lines to `~/.vimrc`